Honey Roasted Parsnips

 This is handy as I often cook my baked carrots with garlic anyway with a roast dinner.

-Sometimes I will bake the carrots together with the parsnips, depending what else we have in the oven (the potatoes make get roasted in the same roasting dish as the meat for example).
+Sometimes I will bake the carrots together with the parsnips, depending what else we have in the oven (the potatoes may get roasted in the same roasting dish as the meat for example).

 The parsnip is a root vegetable where the parsnip root is the edible part.
 If you are trying to grow it yourself be aware that the sap is toxic.